shervinea/cheatsheet-translation/pt/convolutional-neural-networks.md

 **80. Triplet loss ― The triplet loss ℓ is a loss function computed on the embedding representation of a triplet of images A (anchor), P (positive) and N (negative).
 The anchor and the positive example belong to a same class, while the negative example to another one.
 By calling α∈R+ the margin parameter, this loss is defined as follows:**

 &#10230; Perda tripla (Triplet loss) - A perda tripla ℓ é uma função de perda (loss function) computada na representação da encorporação de três imagens A (âncora), P (positiva) e N (negativa).
 O exemplo da âncora e positivo pertencem à mesma classe, enquanto o exemplo negativo pertence a uma classe diferente.
-Chamando o parâmetro de margem de α∈R+, essa função de perda é calculada da seguinte forma:
+Chamando o parâmetro de margem de α∈R+, essa função de perda é definida da seguinte forma:

 <br>